Preacher-Goldhand/bugtracker-restapi/README.md

 # Kanban Task Management Web Application

 This is a web-based application designed for managing Kanban boards and the tasks assigned to them.
 The system allows users to create boards, define columns (such as "To Do," "In Progress," "Completed"), and manage tasks with various statuses, priorities, and assignments.
+The application allows to send a notification messeage via a built-in SMTP server.

 ## Features